Information about the leadership at the Department of Military Affairs and Veterans Services.

 His military awards and decorations include: Legion of Merit; Bronze Star Medal; Meritorious Service Medal (with Three Oak Leaf Clusters); Army Commendation Medal (with Four Oak Leaf Clusters); Valorous Unit Award; South West Asia Service Medal (with Three Bronze Stars); Iraqi Campaign Medal; Global War on Terrorism Service Medal; Kuwait Liberation Medal (Kuwait); Kuwait Liberation Medal (Saudi Arabia).

-He holds a Master of Arts degree in Industrial and Organizational Psychology from Louisiana Tech University and a Masters of Business Administration from Western Kentucky University.
+He holds a Master of Arts degree in Industrial and Organizational Psychology from Louisiana Tech University and a Master of Business Administration from Western Kentucky University.

 Warren resides in Bow with his wife Sue.
 They have three children, Erin, Kathleen, and Michael.